KangHyunWook/EEG-based-emotion-recognition-with-LSTM-in-Keras/README.md

 python train.py
 ```

-<h2>Add --vis as option to see the visualization of the predicted emotional vectors on the train data</h2>
+Add --vis as option to see the visualization of the predicted emotional vectors on the train data

 ```
 python train.py --vis --weights ./model/[saved_model_name]